mario-git/oviramcs/README.md

 This repo is to save my Emacs configurations.
 I use [Chemacs2](https://github.com/plexus/chemacs2), to be able to play with different configurations, currently:

-- Spacemacs (default);
+- Vanilla (default), a custom one started from scratch.
+It comes with hybrid Vim/Emacs Spacemacs-esque bindings, setup for Clojure/Lisp development, general code/text editing, and Org Mode;
-- Vanilla, one started from scratch.
+- Spacemacs.

 ## Dependencies